rhuanca/samples-deeplearning-activationfunctions/README.md

 - neural network architecture
 - explanation of effect different activation functions

+These are the functions under test:

+- Sigmoid
+- Tanh
+- Relu

 ## Dataset

 This test is using the hello world dataset of neural networks: